MuminElsayed/MuminElsayed/README.md

 - 🌱 I’m currently learning PhotonEngine & Procedural Generation, and working as a freelance Unity game developer.
 - 💞️ I’m looking to work as a developer (game or software), I'm also a business graduate so anything with ERP systems, logistics & supply chain, or marketing.
 A mix between business and development would be perfect! ^^
 - 📫 Reach me on muminelsayed@gmail.com
-- My Github is currently a WIP, I will be moving all my project scripts from the cloud to here.
+- My Github is currently a WIP, I will be moving all my projects from the cloud to here over time.
 - Happy coding!

 <!---